-- We believe collaboration and continuous dialogue promotes high achievement and academic success for all. - We believe that each child has a unique pathway to learning.
+- We believe collaboration and continuous dialogue promotes high achievement and academic - We believe that each child has a unique pathway to learning.
 We begin where they are and facilitate their academic progress toward reaching their fullest potential. - We believe open communication between staff, students and parents fosters connections critical to the success of all students. - We believe modeling, teaching, and applying the six character traits of CHARACTER COUNTS!
-(Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship) develops well-rounded, contributing citizens for the future through the implementation of Positive Behavior Intervention Systems (PBIS).
+(Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship) develops well-rounded, contributing citizens for the future through the implementation of Positive Behavior Intervention Systems (PBIS). - We believe a positive school culture and climate embraces the joy of learning.